ceos-org/stac-collection-and-granule-discovery-best-practices/best-practices.md

 > CEOS STAC implementations shall specify the media (MIME) type of the artifact associated with a resource by specifying the "type" attribute of the Link object or Asset object.
 The media types (`type`) from the table below shall be used for assets/links to the corresponding resources.

-The table below list some frequently used formats and the corresponding media type to be used for metadata assets.
+The table below lists some frequently used formats and the corresponding media type for metadata assets.

 | **Format**                   | **type** |
 | --------                   | --------- |